Boetsie/Bioinformatics-Training/hgap/README.md

 overridden.
 You must provide an input.xml which lists the base files to
 include in the analysis.

+Some success has been achieved by using a newer development versions of runCA
-The runCA executable called by the script can be overriden on the command line
+than the one we currently ship with.
+The runCA executable called by the script
-like this:
+can be overriden on the command line like this:

     > RunCA=/path/to/custom/runCA hgap14.sh

 Output
 ------